dell-research-harvard/NEWS-COPY/README.md

 ### Neural
 Training and evaluation scripts for a contrastively trained bi-encoder, and a "re-rank" style approach combining a bi- and cross-encoder.
 These outperform the rule-based approaches above.

+Pretrained models for both the bi-encoder and cross-encoder can be found [here](https://www.dropbox.com/sh/so3iw4xecayyrow/AAAiy5FhDf0WpUeHFzxO1SIza?dl=0).

 ### Inference at scale
 Inference at scale for hashing (LSH) and the biencoder methods over C4 and SuperGlue.
 The bi-encoder scales well, de-duplicating a 10 million text corpus on a single GPU card in a matter of hours.